Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Experiments with Real-World Data

-Fig. \ref{fig:pc_graph} visualizes a graph at a certain time in the time-varying graph estimated from the noisy {\it wheel} data in the dynamic point cloud dataset.
+\autoref{fig:pc_graph} visualizes a graph at time slot $t=10$ in the TV graph estimated from the noisy {\it wheel} data in the dynamic point cloud dataset.
 In this figure, the nodes in the graphs are plotted in the correct position for visualization.
-As shown in Fig. \ref{fig:pc_graph}, $k$-nearest neighbor yields a sparse graph but nodes are connected without a temporal relationship.
-SGL-Smooth and TGL-Tikhonov yielded very dense edges along with connecting different parts in the body.
-In contrast, TGL-FLasso yields the graph whose nodes are connected accurately and preserves the human body structure.
+As shown in the figure, the $k$-NN method yields a sparse graph, but the edge weights and the connectivity are directly affected by noise.
+In \autoref{fig:pc_graph}(a), we can observe heavily (lightly) weighted edges between nodes that are far apart (close by), especially between the left and the right legs.
+SGL-Smooth and TGL-Tik yielded very dense edges and connected different parts of the body.
+In contrast, TGL-TH yields graphs whose connectivity preserves the human body structure.